stagvant/BBDBG/README.md

 ![BB8](https://user-images.githubusercontent.com/131619524/233867920-2a4b1ed6-aeec-4ce6-b321-fc5bd87fcf69.jpg)\
 Navigating to the indicated option will allow you to level up on the move.

+## Enemy control manipulation

+In order to takeover the control of an entity you have to\
+hold down right joystick as if were trying to lock on it.

+By the moment you lock on the target the system will\
+pass over the controls for manipulating the enemy AI\
+Be aware due to the nature of how this mod works you\
+will not be able to lock on target normally anymore.

+You can get back to the default entity you were in control\
+by performing the same actions to manipulate other entities.

+## Force return to main menu combo

+I only incorporated this feature just in case your entity gets\
+terminated and you are unable to take over another vessel.

+Basically you get softlocked till you close the game completely\
+unless you press down right joystick while the cross button is\
+also pressed in order to kick you back to the title screen.\
+From there you can load the game again where you left it.

+## Known Bugs and Issues

+Should be mentioned for your own sanity to make sure of turning off the lock-on and\
+lock on target from the options menu to prevent passing back and forth of controls.\
+Additionally do not wander too far from your default entity or you will get despawned.

 ## Requirements

 - [Goldhen 2.3+](https://github.com/Goldhen/Goldhen) running on a Playstation4 system